Fauna tour

 Change data capture (CDC) and real-time events

-Fauna event streams lets you build change data capture (CDC) and real-time app features for your app.
+Fauna event sources lets you build change data capture (CDC) and real-time app features for your app.

-An event stream tracks changes to a specific set of documents or document fields, defined by an FQL query.
-The stream emits an event whenever a tracked change occurs.
+An event source tracks changes to a specific Set of documents or document fields, defined by an FQL query.
+The event source emits an event whenever a tracked change occurs.

-An app can consume an event stream in two ways:
+An app can consume an event source in two ways:

-Change Feeds: Asynchronous requests that poll the stream for paginated events.
+Event Feeds : Asynchronous requests that poll the event source for paginated events.

-Event Streaming: A real-time subscription that pushes events from the stream to your application using an open connection to Fauna.
+Event Streams: Real-time subscriptions that push events from the event source to your application using an open connection to Fauna.

 Subscribe to an event stream